G4TGJ/FreqGen5351/README.md

 #### Example avrdude commands

 The exact command you need will depend on which programmer you have and your operating system.
 For example, on Linux you may need to prefix these commands with ``sudo``.
+Notice the subtle differences between the commands e.g. the flash file is in Intel hex format but the EEPROM is in raw binary.

 Programming flash:

-    avrdude -c usbasp -p t85 -U flash:w:FreqGen5351-v2.0.hex:r
+    avrdude -c usbasp -p t85 -U flash:w:FreqGen5351-v2.0.hex:i

 Programming eeprom:

     avrdude -c usbasp -p t85 -U eeprom:w:calibrate.eep:r

+Programming fuses:

+    avrdude -c usbasp -p t85 -U lfuse:w:0xe2:m avrdude -c usbasp -p t85 -U hfuse:w:0xd7:m avrdude -c usbasp -p t85 -U efuse:w:0xff:m

 ### Fuses

 The LFUSE must be set.
 Setting HFUSE is optional.
 See the table for the correct values.